 Injury typified by sudden, painful, audible "pop" noise.
 Patient typically presents with inability to return to activity, joint instability, and rapid development of effusion (hemarthrosis).
 Often tender at lateral femoral condyle, lateral tibial plateau, and tibiofemoral joint lines.

-Most commonly results from motor vehicle accidents, gunshot or stab wounds, contact sports, or workplace accidents during heavy physical labor.
+Most commonly results from motor vehicle accidents, gunshot or stab wounds, contact sport accidents, or workplace accidents during heavy physical labor.
 The effects of the injury include paralysis, loss of sensation, and pain.
 The specific clinical presentation will depend on the nerve roots involved and the degree of injury to each root.

 A bursa is a sac containing a small amount of synovial fluid that lies between a tendon and either skin or bone to act as a friction buffer.
 In bursitis there is thickening and proliferation of the synovial lining, bursal adhesions, villus formation, tags, and deposition of chalky deposits.
 This may result from repetitive stress, infection, autoimmune disease, or trauma.
 Key diagnostic findings are localized pain and tenderness over a bursa and swelling if superficially sited.